-extensions:command-line-strings [Variable]

-extensions:command-line-utility-name [Variable]

-extensions:command-line-words [Variable]

-extensions:command-line-switches [Variable]

-The value of \command-line-words\ is a list of strings that make up the command line, one word per string.
-The first word on the command line, i.e. the name of the program invoked (usually lisp) is stored in \command-line-utility-name\.
-The value of \command-line-switches\ is a list of command-line-switch structures, with a structure for each word on the command line starting with a hyphen.
-All the command line words between the program name and the first switch are stored in \command-line-words\.

-The following functions may be used to examine command-line-switch structures.
+extensions:command-line-strings [Variable] extensions:command-line-utility-name [Variable] extensions:command-line-words [Variable] extensions:command-line-switches [Variable] The value of command-line-words is a list of strings that make up the command line, one word The first word on the command line, i.e. the name of the program invoked (usually lisp) is stored in line-utility-name.
+The value of command-line-switches is a list of command-line-switch structure structure for each word on the command line starting with a hyphen.
+All the command line words be program name and the first switch are stored in command-line-words .
+The following functions may be used to examine command-line-switch structures. per string. command- res, with a etween the extensions:cmd-switch-name switch Returns the name of the switch, less the preceding hyphen and trailing equal sign (if any).
+[Function] extensions:cmd-switch-value switch Returns the value designated using an embedded equal sign, if any.
+If the switch has no equal this is null.
+[Function] sign, then extensions:cmd-switch-words switch Returns a list of the words between this switch and the next switch or the end of the command li [Function] ne.

-extensions:cmd-switch-name switch

-Returns the name of the switch, less the preceding hyphen and trailing equal sign (if any).

-extensions:cmd-switch-value switch

-Returns the value designated using an embedded equal sign, if any.
-If the switch has no equal sign, then this is null.

-extensions:cmd-switch-words switch

-Returns a list of the words between this switch and the next switch or the end of the command line.